 - Voting.
 Employers in Kentucky must give employees reasonable unpaid leave (not less than four hours) to vote.

 - Jury duty.
 Employees are entitled to take unpaid leave for jury duty.
 Employers may not threaten or coerce employees who receive a notice or who serve on jury duty.
 Employers who fire or penalize an employee for jury service are subject to criminal charges and special damages in a wrongful termination lawsuit.

 - Family and medical leave.
 Kentucky employees are protected by the federal Family Medical Leave Act (FMLA).
-This law gives eligible employees who work for larger employees the right to take up to 12 weeks off, unpaid, every year for their own serious health condition, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service; employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
-Employees must be reinstated to the same position they previously held once their FMLA leave is over.
-Kentucky law also gives employees the right to take up to six weeks of leave to adopt a child.
+The FMLA requires employers with 50 or more employees to provide eligible employees with up to 12 weeks off, unpaid, every year for a serious health condition, to care for a family member with a serious health condition, to care for a new child, or to handle certain practical matters arising out of a family member’s military service.
+Employees can take up to 26 weeks off in a single year to care for a family member who is seriously injured while serving in the military.
+Employees who take FMLA leave must be reinstated to the same position once their leave is over.
+Kentucky law also requires all employers to give employees up to six weeks of leave to adopt a child.
 To learn more, see Nolo’s article Family and Medical Leave in Kentucky.

 What to Do Next

 If you think you were fired illegally, talk to a Kentucky employment lawyer.
 A lawyer can help you sort through the facts and assess the strength of any claims you may have against your former employer.
 A lawyer can explain your options and help you protect your rights, whether you decide to try to get your job back, negotiate a severance package, or take your former employer to court.